 Now, I know I’ve just covered three things that add to your workload when the goal is to do less.
 Here are a couple of ways you can cut tourism expenses and get some of your existing time back.

 Speaking of non-profits, chances are that your local chamber of commerce, industrial development authority, neighboring CVB, etc. are non-profits as well.
 Find ways to go after any grant funding available through partnership since expanded capabilities often result in expanded opportunities.

-Next, look for redundancies in your outreach.
+Next, look for redundancies in your outreach since reducing redundancies can be a great way to cut tourism expenses.
 If your local chamber of commerce is also working to increase visitation, see where they’re killing it and where you can dial some efforts back to focus on others.
 Look at it that way and vice versa — where you’re doing well and they’re struggling.
 This can reduce departmental resources so your team can focus on other things (new programs, new promotional channels, up-skilling – you get the idea).

 Tip #5: Automate or Repurpose Anything You Can

 With modern tools like MailChimp, Active Campaign, and HubSpot (you know, tools you’re probably already using), you can create a more personalized visitor experience in your outreach and on your website with little extra effort.

 You can personalize the greeting message on your landing pages based on what’s in the visitor’s browser (creepy but it works).
 You can have visitors sign up for specific email topics (dining, outdoor adventures, etc.) and automatically receive a scheduled series of pre-written, emails based on their interests.
 Set pre-determined chat questions and answers in Messenger for your Facebook page.

 There’s always new stuff coming out; I’m currently geeking out on ChatGPT if only it wasn’t down all the time.